 This shaft communicated the printing actuation from the back of the device to the printer at the front.
 The only notable point is the degree of adjustability, much more than the previous model, allowing the device to be fine-tuned.

 Although the steam/compressed air only played a small role in the mechanism, it was an important one for obtaining sufficient power to drive the device reliably.
 Probably not quite as steam-y as the steampunk ideal, but at least it was a real device that was used in real life.
-There are a couple of pics of real models around.
-The following one comes from nadcomm.com:
+There are also some posters of much later models available online:Related Posts

 - Details of an 1873 parent for synchronous multiplexing of Morse Code which demonstrates why binary codes are needed